How to Spend 3 Days in Lisbon

 Kizomba Lesson

 We went to Barrio Latino to dance!
-Every Tuesday they have a free Kizomba lesson.
+Every Tuesday, they have a free Kizomba lesson.

 Rock out at a Pub Crawl

-We didn’t party much throughout this trip, so we decided to end our trip with a bang, by channeling our inner college girl selves and attending a pub crawl!
+We didn’t party much throughout this trip, so we ended our trip with a bang by channeling our inner college girl selves and attending a pub crawl!
 We went with the Wild Walkers group.
-For β¬15 we went to 4 bars, 1 club, and had drink specials all night.
-The pub crawl happened in the Bairro Alto neighborhood which is the best place for for night life in Lisbon.
+For €15, we went to 4 bars and one club and had drink specials all night.
+The pub crawl happened in the Bairro Alto neighborhood, the best place for nightlife in Lisbon.

 Catch a Sunset by the Waterfront